-State statute, 49-4-111, requires the Department, when placing a child in foster care who also has siblings in care, to notify the caretakers of the siblings of the availability of this additional child for possible placement in their home.
+W. Va.
+Code §49-4-111, requires the Department, when placing a child in foster care who also has siblings in care, to notify the caretakers of the siblings of the availability of this additional child for possible placement in their home.